essteer/backgammon/README.md

 2. What are the combined probabilities of being able to attack an opponent's lone piece from multiple spaces belonging to the player?
 (An expansion of Question 1.)

-Subsequent questions may include:

-3. The probability of attacking an opponent's piece under movement constraints - where inbetween spaces are occupied by more than two opposing pieces, and cannot be landed on.
+3. The probability of attacking an opponent's piece under movement constraints - i.e., where inbetween spaces are obstructed by two or more opposing pieces, and cannot be landed on.